APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 “Several speakers brought attention to recent allegations of attacks against pro-Palestinian students on campus."

-When the Daily Bruin inquired about the allegations, in an emailed statement a UCLA spokesperson,
+When the Daily Bruin inquired about the allegations, in an emailed statement a UCLA spokesperson

 "said members of the student affairs team intervened in response to students at Kaplan Hall allegedly experiencing harassment while attempting to watch a teach-in on their computers.
 The spokesperson added that the university is still investigating the incident with an eye to holding individuals in violation of university rules and the law accountable.